4. Critical Accounting Estimates and Judgments

 The Group is subject to income tax and other taxes in numerous jurisdictions.
 Significant judgment is required in determining the worldwide provision for income tax and other taxes.
 There are many transactions and calculations for which the ultimate tax determination is uncertain at the time a liability must be recorded.

 The Group recognizes liabilities for anticipated tax audit issues based on estimates of whether additional taxes will be due.
-Where the final tax outcome of these matters is different from the amounts initially recorded, such differences impact the income tax and deferred tax provisions in the period in which such determination is made (see ).
+Where the final tax outcome of these matters is different from the amounts initially recorded, such differences impact the income tax and deferred tax provisions in the period in which such determination is made (see note 10).
 As a substantial part of Clariant’s activities are based in Germany, this is where the largest tax risks arise.
 Some subsidiaries generate tax losses.
 Often these can be used to offset taxable gains of subsequent periods.
 The Group constantly monitors the development of such tax loss situations.
 Based on the business plans for the subsidiaries concerned, the recoverability of such tax losses is determined.
 In the case that a tax loss is deemed to be recoverable, the capitalization of a deferred tax asset for such a tax loss is then decided.

 4.4 – Estimates for the accounting for employee benefits

 IAS 19, Employee Benefits, requires that certain assumptions are made in order to determine the amount to be recorded for retirement benefit obligations and pension plan assets, in particular for defined benefit plans.
 These are mainly actuarial assumptions such as expected future salary increases, long-term increase in health care costs, average life expectancy and discount rates.
-Substantial changes in the assumed development of any of these variables may significantly change the Group’s retirement benefit obligation and pension assets (see ).
+Substantial changes in the assumed development of any of these variables may significantly change the Group’s retirement benefit obligation and pension assets (see note 20).

 4.5 – Provisions and Contingencies